meetecho/juturna/docs/source/concepts/nodes.rst

 A transmission node that receives update messages containing frames, and transmits them over a destination endpoint.
-Internally, the node creates a ``ffmpeg`` process and whenever an update message is available, writes its content to the process standard input.
+Internally, the node creates a ``ffmpeg`` process and whenever an update message is available, writes its content to the process standard output.

 +------------------+----------+---------------------------------+
 | argument         | type     | description                     |